Sunday, January 26, 2025

-She the Protestant leader shot so as to blame the noble Catholic clan and trigger Protestant revenge, but he is only wounded.
+Queen Catherine de Medici wants to play off noble clans by having the Protestant leader shot to blame the dominant Catholic clan and incite Protestant revenge.
+But he is only wounded.

-Fearing that revenge, the Catholic nobles attack the house where the wounded man is recovering, kill him and throw his body out of the window.
+• The Catholic leader orders his thugs to storm the house where the wounded man is recovering.
+They attack him and throw his body out of the window.

--- Le massacre de la Saint-Barthélemy by Philippe Erlanger, 1960
+-- Le massacre de la Saint-Barthélemy par Philippe Erlanger, 1960, le récit classique

-• Both sides commit atrocities.
-That is true in the countryside, because the armies attract the same kind of men:
+Both sides commit atrocities in the countryside, because the armies attract the same kind of men...

 "Soldiers' Feast" (detail), tapestry, Renaissance museum, museum publication